German submarine U-26 (1936): Fictional portrayal

 A Type VIIC U-boat (not a Type I) with the number U-26 is seen in the 1981 film Raiders of the Lost Ark.
 The boat was a seaworthy mockup of the actual U-96 built for the 1981 West German war film Das Boot.
 Both movies were filming at the same time in La Rochelle and its U-boat pens.
 One morning the Das Boat production crew arrived and found 'U-96 missing.
-The prop company had failed to mention that American filmmaker Steven Spielberg had hired it for a week to portray U-26 in his film.
+The prop company had failed to mention that American filmmaker Steven Spielberg had hired her for a week to portray U-26 in his film.